-- Investigators collect information by participating directly and/or by closely watching a group or community. - Ethnography is the study of an entire social setting through extended systematic observation. - William F. Whyte's work is a classic example of participant observation research.
-He moved into a low-income Italian neighborhood in Boston for nearly four years in the late 1930s. - Challenges are: gaining acceptance and maintaining some degree of detachment.
+- Investigators collect information by participating directly and/or by closely watching a group or community. - Ethnography is the study of an entire social setting through extended systematic observation.
+Example: Alice Goffman spent years living in a poor, predominantly African American neighborhood and observed how young African American males were treated by authorities. - Challenges are: gaining acceptance and maintaining some degree of detachment.